Jump to content

 "Fundamental rights protect our access to social life.
 In our modern and digitized world, however, it is no longer just the state that decides on this access, but increasingly also private digital companies.
 In order to provide effective protection, our fundamental rights must be effective against these companies."

-Jürgen Bering joined the GFF in 2021 and is in charge of the project "Fundamental Rights Binding of Digital Corporations".
+Jürgen Bering joined the GFF in 2021.
 He studied law in Halle (Saale) and Bergen, Norway, and received his master's degrees in business law from the University of Halle and in international legal studies from New York University.
 Jürgen conducted research at the Institute of Business Law at the University of Halle as well as at the Human Rights Center and a department of Public Law at the University of Potsdam and was an International Law and Human Rights Fellow at the International Law Commission of the United Nations.
 He combined his legal clerkship with positions at the European Center for Constitutional and Human Rights and the Federal Constitutional Court, among others.

 Most recently, he worked for two and a half years as a lawyer at an international business law firm in the areas of public law and antitrust law.
 During this time, Jürgen also worked pro bono: He supervised the Mastodon gGmbH and was part of a pilot project in cooperation with Refugee Law Clinics Germany.